Film and Digital Media

 There will be a brief meeting of all those interviewing.
 Faculty and administration will introduce themselves and answer questions.

 While waiting for your interview, you will be sent to a waiting room where current students will talk about the program and answer questions.
 Individual interviews take place in the order the application is received.

 During the interview with faculty, you will be asked to talk about your interest in this program, your experience in film/video and theatre, a film and a play you enjoyed, involvement in extracurricular or leadership activities, your expectations, and plans.

-Requirements for Film and Digital Media Program Consideration
+Requirements for Film and Digital Media Scholarship Consideration

 - Upload a resume of relevant theatre or film experience